tomasfearon/milestoneCctvConverter/README.md

 milestoneCctvConverter.sh
 ===============================
-This script will attempt to convert Mediadatabase exports containing .pic files from Milestone CCTV units into viewable video.
+This script will attempt to convert Mediadatabase exports containing .pic/.chk files from Milestone CCTV units into viewable video.

 Dependencies
 ===============================